 Why is my broth so dark?

-I buy the red, orange and yellow carrots but I also left the peel of my onions which will give a darker colour.
+I buy the red, orange, and yellow carrots but I also left the peel of my onions which will give a darker color.

 So frozen scraps?